 Please Note: These are the age requirements for State Fair activities.
 County, regional and national events may have additional age requirements.

 B. All entries will be submitted on a county basis and must be verified for accuracy and signed by the County CCE Educator/Staff before being sent to the State Fair Entry Department and must have been received in the State Fair Entry Office, Syracuse, 5:00 p.m., on the published deadline date.
+Do not send entries electronically to the superintendent.
 No phoned in entries will be accepted.
 Entries must be made on official forms which will be supplied.
 No additions or subtractions of entries will be accepted after the entry deadline.